 A high-net-worth individual (HNWI) is generally someone with at least $1 million in cash or assets that can easily be converted into cash.
+The Securities and Exchange Commission (SEC) uses slightly different numbers for its Form ADV: $750,000 in investable assets or $1.5 million in net worth.
 Most financial institutions provide HNWIs with exclusive services such as access to specialized investment accounts.
 Some financial advisors work solely with HNWIs, although many have no account minimums for their services.

 Whether or not you qualify as a high-net-worth individual, a financial advisor can help you manage your investments.